CONTRIBUTING.md is the authority on process; the Internals section explains why the code is shaped the way it is.

 Run the same checks CI runs, in this order.
 They are all root scripts inpackage.json:

 pnpm testruns two Vitest projects: a node project for pure logic (*.test.ts) and a jsdom project for React components (*.test.tsx, RTL + MSW + jest-dom + jest-axe).
-See Testing.pnpm e2eruns Playwright end-to-end, including the durable-board round-trip and the eval smoke suite.pnpm verify:ingestre-derives the codegen’d marketplace catalog (304 agents, 82 teams) and fails on any drift from the committed files.
+See Testing.pnpm e2eruns Playwright end-to-end, including the durable-board round-trip and the eval smoke suite.pnpm verify:catalogchecks the committed marketplace catalog (304 agents, 82 teams) against its committed integrity manifest.
+It is offline, and it is the gate CI and the release path run.pnpm verify:ingestre-derives the codegen’d catalog from the pinned upstream commits and fails on any drift.
+It needs network, and runs weekly plus on PRs touching ingestion.
 If you touched ingestion, regenerate withpnpm ingest:marketplacefirst.
-See Codegen and ingestion.pnpm assemble && pnpm test:clean-install(aliased aspnpm prepublish:check) bundles the CLI and boots it as a clean install to catch first-run regressions.
+See Codegen and ingestion.pnpm assemble && pnpm test:clean-install(aliased aspnpm prepublish:check) bundles the CLI, packs it, installs the tarball into a throwaway temp dir, and boots that install to catch first-run regressions — through a headless-Chromium pass that fails on any uncaught exception or first-party console error, right up to one real agent run and a second-launch check that the CLI reuses a dashboard already running instead of forking another.
+It needs network access for thenpm installand the samepnpm exec playwright install chromiumdownload aspnpm e2e, and it refuses to run while another Clawboo dashboard holds18790–18809(stop yourpnpm devserver first).
 This is the same gate the release workflow runs: see Release process.

 5. Add a changeset for user-facing changes